gokultp/alien-invasion/README.md

         use --output=<file path> to specify map output file (default "./out.txt")
 ```

-here input and output files also can be set with params.
+here input and output files also can be set with command flags.